csknk/fast-modular-exponentiation/README.md

 if a ≡ x (mod m) then a ∙ k ≡ x (mod m)

-It follows that if we're just concerned with congruences (i.e. the residue mod m), multiplying the congruencesprovides the same result as multiplying the factors and then taking the result modulo m:
+It follows that if we're just concerned with congruences (i.e. the residue mod m), multiplying the congruences provides the same result as multiplying the factors and then taking the result modulo m:

 If a ∙ b ≡ x (mod m), then a (mod m) ∙ a (mod m) ≡ x (mod m)